Discover the approach of functional medicine to Acne to solve it for good.

-Roaccutane is often promoted as a solution that’s going to solve acne immediately, however that’s often not the case.
-Many people have taken a course of the drug 3 or more times, and their acne keeps returning.
+Roaccutane is often promoted as a solution that’s going to solve acne immediately; however that’s often not the case.
+Many people have taken a course of the drug three or more times, and their acne keeps returning.

 So, Roaccutane isn’t a one size fits all solution, and you have to question the safety of taking a drug like that multiple times.

-Antibiotics are typically prescribed for acne for a 6-12 month period, with the aim of targeting the bacterial strain, Propionibacterium acnes (Corynebacterium acnes), that’s been identified as the microbe involved in inflammation in acne.
+Antibiotics are typically prescribed for acne for a 6-12 month period, to target the bacterial strain, Propionibacterium acnes (Corynebacterium acnes), that’s been identified as the microbe involved in inflammation in acne.